Git

 Now your DbConnector subdirectory is at the exact state it was in when you committed earlier.

 There is another way to do this which is a little simpler, however.
-If you pass --recurse-submodules to the git clone command, it will automatically initialize and update each submodule in the repository.
+If you pass --recurse-submodules to the git clone command, it will automatically initialize and update each submodule in the repository, including nested submodules if any of the submodules in the repository have submodules themselves.

 $ git clone --recurse-submodules https://github.com/chaconinc/MainProject